 - be able keep a track of how far in space it has moved between any two points. (tricky)

-Yes, dead end are decision making points.
-Start and end are also decision making points.
+Yes, dead ends are decision making points.
+START and END are also decision making points.
 Now, some of you may have already observed that there is some niceness in the way the nodes are arranged.
 This is not just coincidence.
-Therein lies you secret.
-Now we will try overlay a grid on the above image and see if we can make any sense out it.
+Therein lies your secret.
+Now we will try to overlay a grid on the above image and see if we can make any sense out of it.

-So, you can see that all the vertices can be made to fall on a grid and all motion happens from one of the 4 corners of each check on the grid.
+So, you can see that all the vertices can be made to fall on a grid and all motions happen from one of the 4 corners of each check on the grid.
 This check that we have defined here is going to be a single ‘unit-length’ on the arena.
 It’s up to you to define the resolution of this grid.
-Keep in mind that too much resolution is almost as bad too little.
+Keep in mind that too much resolution is almost as bad as too little.

 Now let’s think about what we have done so far.
 We managed to discretize the track into ‘unit-length’ checks and represent each check with an offset in space with (0,0) being the start vertex and (x,y) being the end vertex.
 This is a classic weighted directed graph.